PedanticHacker/ReChess/README.md

 ## How does ReChess look?

-The following screenshots show how ReChess looks.
+The following screenshots show how ReChess looks in "Dark mint" style.

 ![ReChess on Windows 11](https://github.com/user-attachments/assets/bb1c558d-44aa-48da-9cb1-13999da84bf9 "ReChess on Windows 11")
 *Changing the settings.*